p-society/purple-face/DESIGN.md

 - **Chunky elements** with **4px to 8px borders**.
 - Consistent **block shadows** in neobrutalist style.
 - **Pixel-line dividers** and **dotted pixel grid patterns** for subtle structure.
-- Use UI components from [neobrutalism library](https://neobrutalism.dev)
+- Use UI components inspired by the [neobrutalism library](https://neobrutalism.dev), or use a React-compatible library that follows this style.

 ---